neural-network

 User-to-user similarities or item-to-item similarities

-• Pros: no domain knowledge needed, easy to discover users’ new areas of interest, efficient
+• Pros: no domain knowledge needed, easy to discover users’ new areas of interest, efficient, training/serving speed

 • Cons: cold-start problem, cannot handle niche interests